A1-Mystery-Coder/A1BallerSite/index.md

 For more information on the Electronic Frontier Foundation see: https://www.eff.org/

+Additionally after looking into the only agreements arcade1up has available for users to view, their service is defined as their website and the products sold through it; their terms and conditions only apply to their website and your usage of it and you only agree to those terms by viewing that website.
+That being said, even *If* the term "service" could be applied to the pinball cabinet itself or the software on it, despite the fact it connects to no other online service owned by them; they specifically state the resell, sell, copy, re-distribution or exploitation of that service is against their ToS.
+No where do they state the modification of such is against this, and that is what this is and cannot be considered an exploit as it does not by definition contain the code to be considered an exploit.

 ## Was Arcade1up or anyone affiliated with them invovled in the development of this project, software or script?
 No, Arcade1up has actually harmed consumers removing the original updates offered to add additional functionality to their cabinets as a result of this.
 They unfairly and unjustly have asked content creators on YouTube to remove videos related to this software,script and project claiming that it is piracy.